Timeline of SOE French Section: September 1942

-Andrée Borrel and Lise de Baissac arrived in German-occupied France by parachute early in the morning of 25 September at a field near Mer, Loir-et-Cher (a parachute jump the previous night was aborted due to the signals in the drop zone being incorrect), after having left England late on the night of 24 September in a RAF Whitley.
+Andrée Borrel and Lise de Baissac arrived in German-occupied France by parachute early in the morning of 25 September at a field near Mer, Loir-et-Cher (a parachute jump the previous night was aborted due to the signals in the drop zone being incorrect), after having left England late on the night of 24 September in an RAF Whitley.
 They were the first SOE female agents to be parachuted into France.
 Borrel went to Paris to become a key figure in the Prosper network.
 De Baissac went to Poitiers where, working mostly by herself, she supported several agents and networks.